What should your top priorities be for managing your money? And what should you avoid?

 This isn’t “free money”- even though you aren’t charged if you stay inside your student overdraft limit it will still have to be repaid when you stop being a student.
 But at least you don’t have to make any repayments while you are still at uni.

-Why you should NOT get a student credit card
+1) Don’t get a student credit card

 But credit cards make budgeting harder, not easier.